Vietnam – ancient tea culture and “cradle country” of the tea tree

 In particular, the long Vietnam’s colonialization through the French, the communist revolution and the Vietnam War have left their stamp on the tea cultivation and tea production in Vietnam and influenced them lastingly.
 You will find more general information about Vietnam’s history as a tea producing country in our relevant article at Siam Tea Blog,

 In Vietnamese, tea means “Trà”, which – spoken correctly – sounds a lot like “Cha”.
-Today, besides the maintenance and cultivation of ancient tea tree reserves, tea is also conventionally cultivated.
+Today, besides the maintenance and cultivation of ancient tea tree reserves, conventional tea culativation is also widespread in Vietnam.
 This applies especially to a range of Oolong tea cultivars imported from Taiwan.
 Nevertheless, when it comes to tea, the ancient tea tree reserves remain the country’s most precious treasure.
 Particularly sticking out here is the “Thuyet Shan” (“Snow High Mountain”) tea tree variety native to the mountainous central Vietnamese provinces Suoi Giang and Ha Giang.

 4 Snow Shan Teas – excellence in picking and processing standards